 Phyllostachys rubromarginata: Another popular choice for privacy screens, because it fills in so quickly.
 It’s not quite a timber bamboo, but it’s larger than most, with culms up to 30-40′ tall and up to 3″ thick.
 A reddish hue on the new shoots has earned it the nickname Red Margin Bamboo.
 This species also has unusually long internodes, which makes it a good choice for crafts.
 Cold hardy to about -5º.

-Phyllostachys viridis: Tall, but slow to spread, this species of bamboo gets about 20-30 feet tall with culms 2-2.5 inches in diameter.
+Phyllostachys viridis: Tall and statuesque, but slow to spread, this species of bamboo gets about 30-40 feet tall with culms 2-3 inches in diameter.
+As such, it might be considered a timber bamboo.
 The cultivar ‘Robert Young’ is especially popular as an ornamental due to the beautiful green stripes on its golden, yellow culms.

 Genus Phyllostachys viridis